HieronZhang/G10-Artifact/results/README.md

 ```

 ## interval.config
-This file includes the results of Tensor Vitality Analysis.
-The inactive periods ("hidding intervals" in this file) and live periods are shown for every tensor.
+This file includes the results of the Tensor Vitality Analysis.
+The inactive periods ("Hiding intervals" in this file) and live periods are shown for every tensor.
 Users should see something like this:
 ```bash
 _______________________________________________________________
 tensor5 Is weight (global)?: 0, Size in byte: 1454964736, Range:2553532416--4008497152